noir-lang/noir/docs/docs/language_concepts/01_functions.md

 assert(MyStruct::sum(s) == 42);
 ```

-When operating on [generics](./06_generics.md), method specialization is possible.
+It is also possible to specialize which method is chosen depending on the [generic](./06_generics.md) type that is used.
 In this example, the `foo` function returns different values depending on its type:

 ```rust
 struct Foo<T> {}